In my practice I meet many people whom are put off by ideas of ‘over-achieving bendy gymnastics in lycra’, or ‘spiritual mumbo jumbo’.

 For that reason it is hugely popular with all types of people for whom a steadier, calmer, clearer mind might be a benefit.

-How often do yoga and meditation sessions take place?
+How often, and where do yoga and meditation sessions take place?

 Get in touch!